 Quantitative literacy is a routine affair that includes number sense, data representation, measurement, and calculation of mass, area, and volume, statistics, variables, and accounting.

-Glenda Price includes computation, inquiry interpretation, and application of mathematical concepts as critical needs of present-day lifestyle.
+Glenda Price includes computation, inquiry interpretation, and mathematical concepts as critical needs of present-day lifestyle.

 Even in subjects like chemistry, biology, and economics, we need extensive quantitative literacy skills.
 Computer science and engineering demand an outstanding ability in quantitative literacy.

-When special emphasis is provided to quantitative literacy it is termed as a quantitative approach in education because mathematical skills lead a better lot of students towards scientific and technological discipline which is regarded as critical for the progress of a society.
+When the special emphasis is provided to quantitative literacy, it is termed as a quantitative approach in education because mathematical skills lead a better lot of students towards scientific and technological discipline, which is regarded as critical for society’s progress.

 Enhancing the Number of Literates

-The United Nations has a number of development indicators to gauge the standing of a country in which literacy rate and educational standards are very important indicators.
+The United Nations has a number of development indicators to gauge a country’s standing in which literacy rate and educational standards are very important indicators.

 In this context, countries follow a quantitative approach to meet the targets specified in their own national goals.

-In addition, other measures are taken to increase the number of individuals seeking higher education and also to increase the number of individuals having doctorate level education.
+In addition, other measures are taken to increase the number of individuals seeking higher education and increase the number of individuals with doctorate-level education.